-• Paramedics do not diagnose headache.
+- Paramedics do not diagnose headache.
 Headache management is dependent upon an in-hospital diagnosis and tailored accordingly.
-Pre-hospital management seeks to provide interim relief until diagnosis and more appropriate management can be provided.

-- Paramedics are not to administer Aspirin for headache. - Opioids are of limited benefit in the treatment of migraine.
+Pre-hospital management seeks to provide interim relief until diagnosis and more appropriate management can be provided. - Paramedics are not to administer Aspirin for headache. - Opioids are of limited benefit in the treatment of migraine.
 Morphine may not be effective and may be associated with delayed recovery.
-Fentanyl should only be used to treat severe headache where other measures have failed and where transport to the treating facility is prolonged. - Paracetamol and Prochlorperazine are indicated for severe headache considered or previously diagnosed to be migraine, irrespective of nausea and vomiting.
+Fentanyl should only be used to treat severe headache where other measures have failed and where transport to the treating facility is prolonged. - Paracetamol and Prochlorperazine are indicated for a severe headache which is considered to be or previously diagnosed to be a migraine, irrespective of nausea and vomiting.
 If the patient's condition remains unchanged and transport time is prolonged, treat as per Severe Headache algorithm. - Prochlorperazine is unlikely to offer any clinical benefit for intracranial haemorrhage or SAH.
 It may be omitted in this case.
 Many patients will have signs of CNS depression in which case Prochlorperazine should not be administered.